Giraffe Centre Nairobi: Experience Feeding Giraffes

 Beyond tourism, the Giraffe Centre is an essential part of wildlife conservation and environmental education.
 It runs outreach programs for local schools, promotes sustainable environmental practices, and actively supports giraffe breeding and relocation initiatives across Kenya.
 Today, the centre is a tourist attraction site as well as a significant conservation centre and thus worth visiting by eco-friendly and educational tourists.

-The Rothschild's giraffe: An Endangered Giant of East Africa
+The Rothschild's giraffe: An endangered giant of East Africa

 The Rothschild's giraffe is also one of the most endangered and rare in the world.
 It is native to some parts of Kenya and Uganda and can be identified by its lighter coat pattern, absence of marks below the knees, and its cream colored patches.
 In the past, its population was drastically reduced due to habitat loss and human activity.
 Conservation programs, including breeding and relocation initiatives led by the Giraffe Centre in Nairobi, have been the way forward in conserving this iconic species as well as sensitizing people on the issues of conserving wildlife.

-Where is the Giraffe Centre Nairobi Located?
+Where is the Giraffe Centre Nairobi located?

 Giraffe Centre is a tourist destination within the Langata region of Nairobi, which is about 20 kilometers south of the city centre.
-It is located near the Nairobi National Park, and therefore, it can be easily accessed through a variety of other tourist spots and hotels.
+It is located near the Nairobi National Park, and therefore, it can be easily accessed through a variety of other tourist spots and hotels in Nairobi.
 The centre is located approximately 30–40 minutes by road from central Nairobi, based on the traffic.
 The Giraffe Centre is accessed by visitors through taxi, personal vehicle, or a guided tour of the city.
 Its strategic point enables the visitors to explore other sites with it, including the David Sheldrick Wildlife Trust or Nairobi National Park.

 The Giraffe Centre is well known for its educational attributes, with its Nature Education Centre educating thousands of Kenyan children each month